Explore this course:

 With the valuable skills and knowledge that you’ll develop throughout your research training, including computational modelling, imaging, and analysis expertise, you’ll be well equipped for careers including:

-• roles within deep learning, machine learning or artificial intelligence
+• Roles within deep learning, machine learning or artificial intelligence

-• analysis and visualisation of data within hospitals, other healthcare providers or the pharmaceutical industry
+• Analysis and visualisation of data within hospitals, other healthcare providers or the pharmaceutical industry

-• pursuing a career in research, understanding major diseases like stroke, Alzheimer’s, Parkinsons and epilepsy within academia or governmental organisations.
+• Pursuing a career in research, understanding major diseases like stroke, Alzheimer’s, Parkinsons and epilepsy within academia or governmental organisations.

 If you choose to continue your research training, this course is great preparation for a PhD in areas including neuroscience, artificial intelligence, and brain interfaces, or to begin clinical training.

-Department of Psychology
+School of Psychology

-The Department of Psychology at Sheffield is focused on exploring the science behind the human brain and human behaviour.
+The School of Psychology at Sheffield is focused on exploring the science behind the human brain and human behaviour.

-Our teaching is informed by cutting-edge scientific research, which ranges from neuroscience through to child development and understanding why psychological therapies are effective.
-All of this has an impact on wider society.
+Our teaching is informed by cutting-edge scientific research, which ranges from cognitive and neural processes across the lifespan to the wellbeing of individuals and society.
+All of this has an impact on the population.

-Our work explores health and wellbeing, lifestyle choices, cognitive behavioural therapy, safe driving, mother-baby interaction, autism, Parkinson's disease, and reducing prejudice and inequality.
+Our work explores child development, psychological therapies, health and wellbeing, lifestyle choices, cognitive behavioural therapy, safe driving, mother-baby interaction, autism, Parkinson's disease, and reducing prejudice and inequality.
 It’s research like this that our students are able to get involved in throughout their course.

 A profile photo of Muneerah Patel